arminv1001/Strategic-Portfolio-Builder/README.md

 ## 2 Strategy Logic (inside `strategic_portfolio_analysis.py`)

-1. **Data ingestion** – monthly *Adj Close* prices are fetched from Yahoo Finance; missing values are forward‑filled.fileciteturn2file6
+1. **Data ingestion** – monthly *Adj Close* prices are fetched from Yahoo Finance; missing values are forward‑filled.
-2. **Normality filter** – each asset’s returns undergo a Jarque–Bera test; assets failing the `0.05` threshold are dropped.fileciteturn2file10
+2. **Normality filter** – each asset’s returns undergo a Jarque–Bera test; assets failing the `0.05` threshold are dropped.
-3. **Mean‑Variance engine** – expected return vector `μ` and covariance `Σ` are assembled; the (unconstrained or constrained) efficient frontier is traced, and the tangency portfolio index computed by maximising Sharpe vs the risk‑free rate.fileciteturn2file18
+3. **Mean‑Variance engine** – expected return vector `μ` and covariance `Σ` are assembled; the (unconstrained or constrained) efficient frontier is traced, and the tangency portfolio index computed by maximising Sharpe vs the risk‑free rate.
 4. **Complete portfolio** – given user risk‑aversion *A*, capital is allocated `y` % to the tangency portfolio, `(1‑y)` % to cash.
-The weight is capped in `[0,1]` to avoid leverage.fileciteturn2file16
+The weight is capped in `[0,1]` to avoid leverage.
-5. **CAPM decomposition & health check** – in‑sample alpha/β are benchmarked; yellow/red flags dynamically bump *A* upward, making the back‑test more conservative.fileciteturn2file4
+5. **CAPM decomposition & health check** – in‑sample alpha/β are benchmarked; yellow/red flags dynamically bump *A* upward, making the back‑test more conservative.
 6. **Back‑test & plotting** – the forward sample is run, plotting portfolio value & draw‑down; summary stats land in `output_data/stats_asset_summary.json`

 ---